Mothigowtham/SQL-chinook/README.md

 Packages Used: SQL extension.

-## In this project, I have performed a few queries to answer my data driven business questions:
+## In this project, I have performed a few queries to answer the data driven business questions:

 1. Which albums sold the most tracks?
 Also mention the artists of those albums.
 2. List each employee's name and designation along with their manager's name and designation.